mitzsch/FFmpeg/README.md

 FFmpeg is a collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.

+## Branch master-3

+* This branch features the "new" trueHD passthrough logic
+* This branch features the trueHD patch made by @gbooker
+* This branch also features a Plex DNS patch
+* This branch will be regularly synced with the upstream FFmpeg code

 ## Libraries

 * `libavcodec` provides implementation of a wider range of codecs.